jacobccooper/progne_niche_evolution/01_data_format.md

 the genus and 2) if the birds are saturating the geographic scope of their niche within their geographic distribution.

+**Note** that throughout this pipeline, I occasionally refer to Mexican birds as *enigmae*.
+This is *not* the official subspecies name, but merely a reflection of the fact that the subspecies of these birds is not known for certain.

 More information on the populations can be found in the `readme` file.

 ## Required Packages